FreeRide: Harvesting Bubbles in Pipeline Parallelism

 \section{\bb{} Design Overview}

-\bb{} is our system that addresses the aforementioned challenges in utilizing bubbles in pipeline training to serve generic GPU side tasks. \bb{} minimizes the performance impact of side tasks on pipeline training.
-In this section, we present the design and high-level ideas of \bb{}.
+\bb{} is our middleware system that addresses the aforementioned challenges in utilizing bubbles in pipeline training to serve generic GPU side tasks.
+It minimizes the performance impact of side tasks on pipeline training.
+In this section, we present the high-level ideas of \bb{}.